nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 In this post, my aims are:
 * Introduce Bayesian inference in state space models
 * Introduce approximate inference using importance sampling, in state space models
-* Finally, describe the Auxiliary Particle Filter, its intepretation and the recent Improved Auxiliary Particle Filter by Elvira et al [1]
+* Finally, describe the Auxiliary Particle Filter, its diverse intepretations and the recent Improved Auxiliary Particle Filter by Elvira et al [1].
+I will illustrate the IAPF by reproducing the results of Elvira et al. [3].

 1. [Brief introduction to sequential inference](#introduction)